 Research Associate in Randall Centre for Cell and Molecular Biophysics

-- Manage specific pieces of activity to an agreed timeline including literature reviews, data collection and analysis, report writing.
+- Manage specific pieces of activity to an agreed timeline and within a specific budget including literature reviews, data collection and analysis, report writing.

-- Attend and, as appropriate, present research findings and papers at internal academic meetings and external professional conferences, and contribute to the internal and external visibility of the Division.
+- Attend and, as appropriate, present research findings and papers at internal academic meetings and external professional conferences, and to contribute to the internal and external visibility of the laboratory and the department.

-- Work as a conscientious and committed member of the team in order to achieve the aims of the project.
+- Work as a conscientious and committed member of the team in order to achieve the aims of the projects.

-- Facilitate collaboration and networking which engages and supports the activities of the Eggert group.
+- Facilitate collaboration and networking which engages and supports the activities of the Oliferenko group

 - Participate in educational activities as appropriate to the stage of your career.

-- Be committed to your own personal career development.
+- To be committed to your own personal career development.

 - Undertake any other reasonable duties that may be relevant to the role outline.